Interactive Group Activities

-"QUIET BE STILL" RUN: Let the children all run and shout and sing until the whistle blows and the teacher will say QUIET BE STILL!
-Everyone "freezes" until the whistle blows again and then children can resume their singing or shouting until another whistle blows when children will once again "freeze" and the teacher will shout out QUIET BE STILL.
-Continue to play several times so children can hear a part of the Bible story and memory verse today.
+"QUIET BE STILL" RUN: Let the children run around, shout, and sing until the teacher blows a whistle and says, "QUIET!
+BE STILL!"
+Everyone must "freeze" until the whistle blows again and then the children can resume their singing or shouting until another whistle blows when children will once again "freeze" and the teacher will call out "QUIET!
+BE STILL!".
+Continue to play the game several times as time permits.

-BUILD A BOAT: Let children all build and decorate a boat, made out of styrofoam (used meat trays, etc) and toothpicks and a piece of cloth for the sail.
-If a large tub (such as a plastic under-the-bed storage unit) is available, the children could float their boats and listen to the Bible story today!
+BUILD A BOAT: Let the children build and decorate a boat made out of Styrofoam.
+(Available at craft stores, or you could use Styrofoam take-out containers from a restaurant, etc.) Use toothpicks and a piece of cloth for the sail.
+If a large tub (such as a plastic under-the-bed storage unit) is available, the children could float their boats as they listen to the Bible story today!

 BOAT SNACKS: Have gold fish crackers, gummy worms, and juice for the children to enjoy inside the pretend boat!!!

 MP3 Accompaniment Track (right click to save to your computer

 |Carol and her husband served churches in Illinois, Minnesota, Mississippi, Michigan, and Indiana.
 Carol loves to work with children so you will find her teaching in Junior Church and children's Sunday School.
 She also has clowning ministry in which she is known as Bubbles tc (the clown).|